antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

 yarn add --dev gulp gulp-autoprefixer gulp-cssnano gulp-sass
 ```

-*as **[hillonyechekwa](https://github.com/hillonyechekwa)** pointed out in the comments, you also need to have a sass compiler installed in your project.
-You can install it with:*
+As [hillonyechekwa](https://github.com/hillonyechekwa) pointed out in the comments, you also need to have a *sass compiler* installed in your project.
+You can install it with:

 ```
 yarn add --dev sass